chriskrycho/v5.chriskrycho.com/site/journal/Read the Code/Using Drop for Safety in Rust.md

 - [Pointers Are Complicated II, or: We need better language specs](https://www.ralfj.de/blog/2020/12/14/provenance.html)
 - [Pointers Are Complicated III, or: Pointer-integer casts exposed](https://www.ralfj.de/blog/2022/04/11/provenance-exposed.html)

-You might also want to look into [the <span class='all-smcp'>CHERI</span> project][cheri], which is working on adding provenance to pointers at the hardware instruction level, which would help immensely with safety in C.
+You might also want to look into [the <abbr title="Capability Hardware Enhanced RISC Instructions">CHERI</abbr> project][cheri], which is working on adding provenance to pointers at the hardware instruction level, which would help immensely with safety in C.

 [cheri]: https://www.cl.cam.ac.uk/research/security/ctsrd/cheri/